Producer, arranger and composer

 Tanenbaum started his career as an organist at a very early age.
 Since, he has dominated all kinds of keyboards performing in a variety of genres.
 He is most known for his Latin performances with classic Salsa artists such as Pete "El Conde" Rodríguez, Daniel Santos, Brenda K. Starr, Santitos Colón, Richie Flores, Cheo Feliciano, Tony Escapa, Giovanni Hidalgo, Dave Valentin, Raúl Marrero, Marvin Santiago and popular bands like Guayacan, where he helped defined the style that made it a success; he has also been involved with rock, pop, and Jazz, and has incorporated in his art traditional music from around the world.

 Israel has been the musical director for bands like Roberto Roena's Apollo Sound and for artists such as Ivan y Lucía, Isadora, Galy Galiano and Alfredo de la Fe.
-Tanenbaum has taken special interest in all-female salsa bands such as Caña Brava, Aché Orquesta and Santísima Charanga, and has contributed to the field as director, arranger and producer.
 His own experimental project Latinbaum mixes elements of Colombian folklore with rock, pop and Jazz.
+Tanenbaum has been an advocate of female led bands such as Obbini Tumbao, Caña Brava, Aché Orquesta and Santísima Charanga, and has contributed as director, arranger and producer.